Fatomi96/Aya-algorithm-challenge/README.md

 # Aya-algorithm-challenge
-An algorithm to develop a solution that can parallelise this computation to take advantage of multiple processors or cores
+An algorithm to build a recommendation system for a video streaming service.